Tiny BASIC: Palo Alto Tiny BASIC

 One of the most popular of the many versions of Tiny BASIC was Palo Alto Tiny BASIC, or PATB for short, by Li-Chen Wang.
-PATB first appeared in the May 1976 edition of Dr. Dobbs, written in a custom assembler language with non-standard mnemonics.
+PATB first appeared in the May 1976 edition of Dr. Dobbs, written in a custom assembly language with non-standard mnemonics.
 This led to further ports that worked with conventional assemblers on the 8080.
 The first version of the interpreter occupied 1.77 kilobytes of memory and assumed the use of a Teletype Machine (TTY) for user input/output.
 An erratum to the original article appeared in the June/July issue of Dr. Dobb's (Vol. 1, No 6).
 This article also included information on adding additional I/O devices, using code for the VDM video display by Processor Technology as an example.

-Wang was one of the first to use word copyleft.
+Wang was one of the first to use the word copyleft.

 In Palo Alto Tiny BASIC's distribution notice, he had written "@COPYLEFT ALL WRONGS RESERVED".
-Tiny BASIC was not distributed under any formal form of copyleft distribution terms but was presented in a context where source code was being shared and modified.
+Tiny BASIC was not distributed under any formal form of copyleft distribution terms, but was presented in a context where source code was being shared and modified.
 In fact, Wang had earlier contributed edits to Tiny BASIC Extended before writing his own interpreter.
 He encouraged others to adapt his source code and publish their adaptions, as with Roger Rauskolb's version of PATB published in Interface Age.
-He himself published a third version in PCC's Reference Book of Personal and Home Computing.
+He also published a third version in PCC's Reference Book of Personal and Home Computing.

 One of the most notable changes in PATB is the addition of the FOR...NEXT loop.
 In the original TB, loops could only be implemented using IF and GOTO.
-As in Microsoft BASIC, the upper and lower bounds of the loop were set on loop entry, and did not change during the loop, so if one of the bounds was based on a variable expression, changing the variable did not change the bound.
+As in Microsoft BASIC, the upper and lower bounds of the loop were set on loop entry, and did not change during the loop, so if one of the bounds was based on a variable expression; changing the variable did not change the bound.
 The STEP modifier was optional, as in MS.